Training Management Software

 - Content creation.
 Many softwares allow you to build online training directly in the tool which doesn’t require special knowledge, tools or certifications.
 This will allow you to quickly create new content or adapt your current instructor-led content into an on-demand format.

 - Tracking and reporting.
 Your ability to track the completion of on-demand training is critical.
-Through the use of a learning management software, you can track items like who received the training, who completed the training, when they completed it and who may still be overdue.
+Through the use of a training management software, you can track items like who received the training, who completed the training, when they completed it and who may still be overdue.

 Features of Great Training Management Software

-Many tools today offer you the ability to build an online learning course directly in the tool.
+Many tools today offer you the ability to build an online training course directly in the tool.
 This will save you the headache of going out to acquire and learn a separate, more complicated software.
 Much of these built-in authoring tools allow you to add text based content, images, videos and even quizzes so you can test for comprehension.

 By having a built in tool, you decrease the amount of time and effort it takes to deploy online training.